Toy Story: Production shutdown

 Every couple of weeks, Lasseter and his team showed Disney their latest storyboards or footage.
 Disney was impressed by Pixar's technical innovation, but less so of the plot.
 Katzenberg discarded most of Pixar's script ideas, giving his own extensive notes.
 Katzenberg primarily wanted to add "more edginess" to the two main characters, as Disney wanted Toy Story to appeal to both children and adults, and they asked for adult references to be added to the film.
-The characters ended up being stripped of their charm, with Hanks, while recording Woody's dialogue for the story reels, pointed out that the Woody character had been made into a "real jerk".
+The characters ended up being stripped of their charm, with Hanks, while recording Woody's dialogue for the story reels, pointing out that the Woody character had been made into a "real jerk".
 Pixar screened the first half of the film for Disney executives on November 19, 1993—an event they later dubbed the "Black Friday Incident".
 The results were disastrous, and Disney's head of feature animation, Peter Schneider, halted production.
 Katzenberg asked colleague Thomas Schumacher why the reels were bad, to which Schumacher answered, "Because it's not their movie anymore; it's completely not the movie that John set out to make."

 Lasseter was embarrassed by the current state of the film, later recalling, "It was a story filled with the most unhappy, mean characters that I've ever seen."
 Katzenberg allowed him to take the script back to Pixar for rewrites, and the production crew shifted to television commercials while the head writers worked out a new script, being funded personally by Jobs until Disney resumed production.
 Although Lasseter attempted to keep morale high by remaining outwardly buoyant, the production shutdown was "a very scary time" according to story department manager BZ Petroff.
 Schneider appealed directly to Eisner to cancel the project altogether.
 Stanton and the other story artists worked to quickly produce new script pages, with help from consultants such as Whedon, and the first revisions were completed in two weeks as promised.